The reshaping of City 17

 Our insertion point is the railway terminus.
 We exit onto a public plaza surrounded by a jumble of architectural styles.
-This could be Paris or Vienna, if not for the intermingled Communist-era construction that places us somewhere in the former Eastern Bloc.
+This could be Paris or Vienna, were it not for the presence of a few ugly Communist-era buildings that indicate we have alighted somewhere in the former Eastern Bloc.

-Returning to the plaza outside the railway terminus, we discover it bisected by a new defensive growth of palisade.
+Returning to the plaza outside the railway terminus, we discover it bisected by an extra defensive growth of palisade.
 Inspired by our destructive antics, the citizens are in open rebellion.
 Combine foot soldiers are roving, ready to quell the uprising.
-Airborne attack units take to the sky from the innards of the Citadel, a crucial vantage point from which the invasive topography can be mapped and the occupying forces can be directed around their own mobile barricades.
+Airborne attack units take to the sky from the innards of The Citadel, a crucial vantage point from which the invasive topography can be mapped and the occupying forces can be directed around their own mobile barricades.

 We evade capture by utilising what Antonov describes as the

 “hidden spaces” of City 17.

 “Such secret spaces make up a lot of what you don’t see when you’re visiting a city” …nor invading it.
 We use the courtyards and alleyways not surveilled by The Combine’s aerial reconnaissance and armoured patrols.
 Cloistered among the ancient irregular street layout of City 17’s urban centre, we discover bands of insurgents who move with impunity.
 Emerging from the safety of these hidden spaces into Combine controlled zones, we join skirmishes of increasing ferocity.
 Buildings crumble amid the chaos of artillery exchanges.
 In response the palisades attempt to contain the fighting, but the battle is dismantling the city too quickly for the gaps to be effectively barricaded.
 We scarper over the ruins and head toward The Citadel, our compass and our destination.